oceanprotocol/docs/rewards/df-max-out-yield.md

 Data Farming rewards farmers that allocate their veOCEAN tokens to assets that **generate revenue** in the Ocean ecosystem.
 (No revenue, no rewards.)
 In addition, Data Farming incentivizes **publishing** assets in the Ocean ecosystem too - you get **2x the Allocation Power** when you allocate to an asset that you publish!

-Thus, if you really want to max out Volume DF APY:
+Thus, if you really want to max out VolumeDF APY:

 1. Lock your OCEAN for 4 years to receive 100% voting power.
 2. Have other participants delegate their Allocation Power to you.